Meet The Team

 Dr. Paige Asawa

-Paige Asawa, PhD, MA, LMFT, ATR-BC, is an artist, art therapist, author, educator, and Program Director for the Institute for Arts in Medicine, Keck Medicine of USC and the USC Norris Comprehensive Cancer Center.
-Dr. Asawa has been engaged in the therapeutic arts community for nearly 30 years, publishing, presenting and teaching both nationally and internationally.
+Paige Asawa, PhD, MA, LMFT, ATR-BC, is an artist, art therapist, author, educator, Academic & Clinical Director for the Institute for Arts in Medicine, Keck Medicine of USC and the USC Norris Comprehensive Cancer Center.
+Dr. Asawa has been engaged in the therapeutic arts community for 30 years, publishing, presenting and teaching both nationally and internationally.
 After completing her master’s degree in Marriage & Family Therapy with Specialization in Clinical Art Therapy at Loyola Marymount University (LMU) she developed a private practice with emphasis on trauma-focused treatment and family art therapy, which she still maintains.

 In 1994, Dr. Asawa became an educator and completed her PhD in Interdisciplinary Arts and Sciences in 2003.
 She was a professor at LMU for over 20 years teaching family art therapy, trauma-informed art therapy theory and treatment, research methods and many other classes.
 She was the Clinic Director of the Helen B. Landgarten Art Therapy Clinic at LMU for a decade developing innovative programs ranging from trauma and disaster response, and practicum support to providing consultation utilizing family art assessments.
 Dr. Asawa was on the national Board of Directors 2016-2018 and was twice awarded Clinician of the Year by the American Art Therapy Association.